Foofaraw/prympt/README.md

     prompt = prompt_title + prompt_sentiment + prompt_topics

-The prompt can be rendered with a specific value for the template parameter 'movie_review', then used to query the LLM.
-The outputs can be easily retrieved from the response object:
+You can give the template parameter 'movie_review' a specific value, and query the LLM with the prompt.
+The outputs are easily retrieved as properties of the response object:

     # Define value for 'movie_review' template variable
     movie_review = """